 Barbara G. Tucker is the author of Leading in a Strange Land: A Study in Daniel and Leadership, The Gospel According to Lazarus, and 6 novels: Long Lost Family, Bringing Abundance Back, The Unexpected Christmas Visitors, Traveling Through, Cross Road, and Legacy.
 She is also a college administrator, professor of communication, mother, wife, ESL instructor, Bible teacher, and Christ-follower.
 She lives in Northwest Georgia.
-Subscribe at bottom of page for RSS feeds.
+Subscribe for RSS feeds.
 Her website is barbaragrahamtucker.com

 Friday, July 15, 2011